 This testing is usually done by developers and hence technical issues can be curbed at an early stage.
 It reduces the risk of production defects due to silly issues of documentation.
 All these are verified in advance and hence lead to lesser issues.

 This has been a guide to Static Testing.
-Here we have discuss how it is performed, techniques, tools, advantages, and disadvantages of static Testing.
+Here we have discuss basic concept, how it is performed, scope, techniques, tools, along with advantages & disadvantages of Static Testing.
 You can also go through our other suggested articles to learn more –